quacksouls/bitburner/doc/guide/reboot.md

 section [First script](script.md).

 > **Problem 1.** Use breath-first search to implement a worm script.
 Your worm
 > should deploy your hack script to a nuked server.
+All servers nuked by your
-The worm should ignore all
+> worm should run your hack script against a common target.
+The worm should
-> purchased servers for now.
-Later on, you might want to write a script that
+> ignore all purchased servers for now.
+Later on, you might want to write a
-> specifically manages your purchased servers.
+> script that specifically manages your purchased servers.
 >
 > **Problem 2.** Rewrite your worm script to use a recursive version of
 > depth-first search.